-We designed a preliminary marketing plan, which combined low-cost local Internet marketing, door hangers, direct mailings, print advertising, and PR.
+We developed a high level marketing plan, which combined low-cost local Internet marketing, door hangers, direct mailings, print advertising, and PR.
 We then helped the client implement parts of the marketing plan.
 In particular, we helped the client select a website designer and hosting service, and worked closely with them to develop and organize the content for their website so it accurately reflected their particular brand and unique message.

 - Preparing for a Business Loan - October 15, 2021

 - Time to Start Something New? - April 29, 2021